AtilioA/StrucTS/README.md

 Again, the CLI will inform you of any errors in your model and the generated GraphViz code will be placed in the `generated/` directory by default.

-#### Usage as VS Code extension
+### Usage as VS Code extension

-To use it as a VS Code extension, either download the latest version from the [release page](https://github.com/AtilioA/StrucTS/releases) and install it in VS Code, or open the project and press F5 to run the extension in debug mode.
+To use it as a VS Code extension, either download the latest version from the [release page](https://github.com/AtilioA/StrucTS/releases) and [install it in VS Code](#installation-vs-code-extension), or follow the instructions under '[Using the CLI tool](#building-the-cli-and-code-related-to-the-language)', open the project in VS Code and press F5 to run the extension in debug mode.

 Then, open a `.sts` file.
-You should have should have syntax highlighting and error validation for your StrucTS programs.
+You should have features such as syntax highlighting and error validation for your StrucTS files.

 Instructions for building the extension itself are available in the [Langium documentation](https://langium.org/tutorials/building_an_extension/).